 Consider Professional Help

 If you’re struggling to cope with gaslighting, consider seeking out professional help from a therapist.
 They can help you process your feelings and develop coping strategies to deal with this type of abuse.
-NLP or Neuro Linguistic Programming can also help in dealing with trauma from the past that keeps you frozen in toxic behaviour.
+NLP or Neuro Linguistic Programming can also help in dealing with trauma from the past that keeps you frozen in toxic behavior.

 Take Physical Action

 Sometimes, taking physical action can be a helpful way to cope with gaslighting.
 This can include things like finding a new job or moving to a new town so you can distance yourself from the person who’s gaslighting you.
-This also shows them that you man business and that you aren’t going to put up with their behavior anymore.
+This also shows them that you mean business and that you aren’t going to put up with their behavior anymore.
 Sometimes, we must take drastic steps to free ourselves.

 Gaslighting is a pervasive problem that affects many people.
 By speaking out and educating others, you can help raise awareness about this issue and empower others to seek help if they’re also being manipulated.
 You can join a support group and speak once a week or start a group to raise awareness.